The Rediscovery of Muggins

 Muggins, pre-restoration, having been forgotten in an attic for nearly 60 years.
 (Photo credit: Grant Hayter-Menzies)

-Flash forward: the Citra family donated Muggins to the Red Cross, and not long after, I drove his very dusty (but still astonishingly recognizable figure) onto a ferry to the BC mainland, to hand him over to restorer Max Bergman of Dulchis Mortem taxidermy in Mission, BC.
+Flash forward: Believing the dusty dog figure, identity unknown, must nevertheless have been a special one to somebody to have been so preserved, Phil took it under his care.
+By chance, his wife, Jo-Ann Gallagher, happened to see an interview I gave when my book came out in autumn 2021 and said to Phil, “That looks like the dog you have.”
+Jo-Ann contacted Paul Jenkins, who recognized the dog as Muggins, and she and Phil donated the figure to the Red Cross.
+Not long after, I drove his very dusty (but still astonishingly recognizable figure) onto a ferry to the BC mainland, to hand him over to restorer Max Bergman of Dulchis Mortem taxidermy in Mission, BC.

 A year earlier, I had driven another Spitz (large Pomeranian breed), like Muggins except dark where he was light, to a specialist on the mainland.
 My rescue dog, Freddie, who’d been diagnosed with an aggressive cancer and nobody thought he would survive.
 But chemotherapy (five trips to the mainland in all) gave Freddie an extra year, and allowed me to finish Muggins, which was published just five days before Freddie died in my arms.
 It was the last book about an animal, out of several that Freddie inspired, that my beloved dog would help me share with the world.